lola-tech/handbook/content/index.md

     Please try to decide where you want to go as early as possible to benefit the early-bird prices and also book your Conference/Training time in CharlieHR so that colleagues know you are not reachable.
 It is recommended that the maximum number of people attending one conference should not be more than 5 and to be in different teams.

+When you know what conference do you want to attend, please speak about it with your Advocate.
+The Advocate will tell Ciprian about it, and he will book all the tickets (conference, transport and accommodation).

+Please add all the informations about the conference [here](https://docs.google.com/spreadsheets/d/1nZsjjBQlpvNDKPbboDLJ8u6Fz-r2LxmKYbfOJ5tCuGE/edit#gid=0), and in the "Conferences" sheet (if it's not listed).

 Attending a conference as a speaker or when manning a stand does not count towards your allowance.

 ### Learning